roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 ## Initial set-up

-For convienience, we'll be using a high-resolution structure of neuraminidase which wascrystalized in the presence of oseltamivir carboxylate.
+For convenience, we'll be using a high-resolution structure of neuraminidase which was crystallized in the presence of oseltamivir carboxylate.
 This is "cheating" to some extent, as the structure of the sidechains and backbones are pre-optimized for binding of the desired small molecule.
-In a true experimental condition, we would likely be working with a protein crystalized in the apo state, or with a different ligand.
+In a true experimental condition, we would likely be working with a protein crystallized in the apo state, or with a different ligand.
 (Or with an AlphaFold-predicted structural model.)
 The two approaches are often termed "self docking" and "cross docking" in the ligand docking literature.

-1. Create a new working directory, and downlod the 2QWK structure as PDB Format.
+1. Create a new working directory, and download the 2QWK structure as PDB Format.
 	1. Go to <https://rcsb.org> and type '2qwk' in the search bar.
 	2. Click on 'Download Files' on the right side of the page, then 'PDB Format'.
 	3. Save the PDB file in your working directory as `2qwk.pdb`.
 (Note, the file may automatically download to your "Downloads" folder.
 If so, move the file into your working directory.)